 Villanova University traces its Special Olympics roots back to 1979, when it played host to regional events, including the Eastern State Soccer Tournament.
 In 1989, the soccer tournament welcomed the addition of roller skating, volleyball, long distance running/walking, and equestrian to hold the first Fall Festival in the university's history.
 The Festival quickly became a well-publicized and popular campus event that was run by a student-only committee.
 As the Festival grew, so did the committee, and soon the event was coined as the largest annual student-run Special Olympics event in the world.

-To provide these services and amenities for the athletes, the Villanova Special Olympics Committee relies on fundraising and donations, much of which stems from the annual STRIDES 5k race held on campus.
+To provide these services and amenities for the athletes, the Villanova Special Olympics Committee relies on fundraising and donations.

 In past years, Villanova University has also hosted the 2006 National Games Training Camp and the 2007 World Summer Games Athlete Send-Off.
 In 2009, Villanova became involved in the national "Spread the Word to End the Word" campaign, which seeks to stop the derogatory use of the word "retard."
 Also, in 2009, the university was honored with the Chairman's Choice Award from the Special Olympics Pennsylvania Hall of Fame.